2021-22 Catalog (Archived Catalog)

 A student may be allowed to enroll in classes at SVCC even though he/she is on Financial Aid Warning 2 and has lost all financial assistance.
 This would necessitate that the student make arrangements with the Business Office for payment of all charges.

 Note: Satisfactory Academic Progress is a Financial Assistance Policy, not a registration or admissions policy.
 If a student is on Financial Aid Warning 2 status, and all financial assistance has been denied, he/she will not be automatically dropped from his/her classes.
-It is the student's responsibility to withdraw from all classes, if they chose not to attend.
+It is the student's responsibility to withdraw from all classes, if they choose not to attend.

 Federal Return of Funds Calculation